-- Vascular disease
+- Vascular disease of the legs.

 Some forms of ankle swelling need immediate medical attention and may require medical intervention.
 Most people are aware of the difference between ankles becoming swollen because they have been on their feet all day and swelling dues to other causes.

-Increasing risk factors for vascular disease include:
+Increasing risk factors for vascular disease include

 - High Cholesterol

 - Sitting for a long time.

 Symptoms of Vascular-Related Ankle Swelling

 Persistent or recurring swelling in the ankles is a common symptom of vascular-related issues.
 The swelling may be mild to severe and can affect one or both ankles.